CM-Tech/Cubestruct/README.md

 2. Download and drag the Cubestruct folder into the workspace
 3. Open Eclipse and select the location of your workspace
 4. In the Eclipse navbar go to File>Import>General>Existing Projects into Workspace
+5. Make sure LWJGL Lirbary paths are correct in configurations
+6. ESC to close

 ###If on a mac: